 There are a number of external factors that can affect the performance of your PPC campaigns.
 From the latest cinema blockbusters to the ever-changing society we live in – all can have a huge impact on the way we advertise and whether or not our methods are successful.

-If anyone would like help with their online marketing or their marketing strategies during this time, please contact Repeat for free advice.
+If anyone would like help with their online marketing or their marketing strategies during this time, contact Repeat for a free PPC audit.